-Some of us are born with the gift of gab, and others struggle to get three words out of their mouth at a dinner party (and, according to The New York Times, it's not always obvious who is in which camp).
+Some are born with the gift of gab, and others struggle to get three words out of their mouths at a dinner party (and, according to The New York Times, it's not always obvious who is in which camp).
 Though it's clear that some of us have a natural inclination to shyness, it's equally obvious that the ability to boldly sell yourself and make social connections generally benefits business people.

 Shy people might not make natural entrepreneurs, but that doesn't mean that if you're inclined to be less than outgoing socially, you're doomed to failure as a business owner.
 Your level of shyness isn't something you're stuck with, according to a recent article in Psychology Today.

-Some of these are suitable only for shyness-busting workshops and demand a group setting to be effective, but a subset of exercises called Stepping out of Character Exercises could be used by any entrepreneur looking to overcome his or her social anxieties.
+Some of these are suitable only for shyness-busting workshops and demand a group setting to be effective, but a subset of exercises called Stepping Out of Character Exercises could be used by any entrepreneur looking to overcome his or her social anxieties.
 Here are two of Knaus's suggestions:

 Wear mismatched socks for a day.
 At first, you may feel conspicuous.
 After a while, you may no longer worry what others may think about the socks.
 In fact, few will notice or care.
 Ask yourself, "What did I learn from the experience?"